-The AP constructs a Key Delivery element indicating the current GTK and (#1406)GTK PN, and the current IGTK and IPN if management frame protection is enabled, and the current BIGTK and BIPN if beacon protection is enabled(11ba), and the current WIGTK and WIPN if WUR frame protection is enabled.
-The GTK is carried in a GTK KDE(#3492).
-The IGTK and IPN are carried in an IGTK KDE.
-The BIGTK and BIPN are carried in a BIGTK KDE.
-(11ba)The WIGTK and WIPN are carried in a WIGTK KDE.
-The AP puts this element into the (Re)Association Response frame.
-If dot11RSNAOperatingChannelValidationActivated is true and STA indicates OCVC(#3505), the AP shall include an OCI element(#426) in the response.
+The FILSR constructs a Key Delivery element indicating the current GTK and (#1406)GTK PN, and the current IGTK and IPN if management frame protection is enabled, and the current BIGTK and BIPN if beacon protection is enabled(11ba), and the current WIGTK and WIPN if WUR frame protection is enabled.
+For non-MLO, the GTK is carried in a GTK KDE(#3492), the IGTK and IPN are carried in an IGTK KDE, the BIGTK and BIPN are carried in a BIGTK KDE, and the WIGTK and WIPN are carried in a WIGTK KDE.
+For MLO, the GTKs for all setup links are carried in MLO GTK KDEs, the IGTKs in MLO IGTK KDEs, and the BIGTKs in MLO BIGTK KDEs.
+The FILSR puts this element into the (Re)Association Response frame.
+If dot11RSNAOperatingChannelValidationActivated is true and FILSO indicates OCVC(#3505), the FILSR shall include an OCI element(#426) in the response.

-For FILS Shared Key authentication and FILS Public Key authentication when using PMKSA caching, the KeyAuth field of the FILS Key Confirmation element is constructed by using the HMAC mode of the negotiated hash algorithm with a key of ICK on a concatenation of the AP’s nonce, the STA’s nonce, the AP’s BSS’s BSSID, the STA’s MAC address, and conditionally the AP’s public Diffie-Hellman value and the STA’s public Diffie-Hellman value, in that order:
+For FILS Shared Key authentication and FILS Public Key authentication when using PMKSA caching, the KeyAuth field of the FILS Key Confirmation element is constructed by using the HMAC mode of the negotiated hash algorithm with a key of ICK on a concatenation of the FILSR’s nonce, the FILSO’s nonce, the FILSR’s MAC address AP-BSSID, the FILSO’s MAC address STA-MAC, and conditionally the FILSR’s public Diffie-Hellman value and the FILSO’s public Diffie-Hellman value, in that order:

 Key-Auth = HMAC-Hash(ICK, ANonce || SNonce || AP-BSSID || STA-MAC [ || gAP || gSTA ])